-While it would be theoretically possible to assign a Long-Term Obligations Rating to each loan backing the Pass-Through Instrument, market participants are interested in the aggregate credit risk of the Pass-Through Instrument.
-However, when considering portfolio diversity and correlations, the likelihood of at least one borrower in the portfolio defaulting on their financial obligations (and hence the holder of the Pass-Through Instrument suffering at least a small loss) is typically very high and not very sensitive to the average loan credit risk.
-As a result, the theoretical Long-Term Obligations Ratings of different untranched Pass-Through Instruments backed by loan portfolios would not differ substantially, reducing the meaningfulness of the rating.
+- There is most often no issuer that issues financial obligations; instead, market participants are interested in the credit risk posed to them by investing in the portfolio; - While it would be theoretically possible to assign a Long-Term Obligations Rating to each loan, market participants are interested in the credit risk of the portfolio as a whole.
+However, when considering portfolio diversity and correlations, the likelihood of at least one borrower in the portfolio defaulting on their financial obligations is typically very high and not very sensitive to the average loan credit risk.
+As a result, the theoretical Long-Term Obligations Ratings of different loan portfolios would not differ substantially, reducing the meaningfulness of the rating.

-For these reasons, DBRS's rating approach for Pass-Through Instruments covered in this report is based on the expected loss of the portfolio backing such Pass-Through Instruments (EL Ratings).
-DBRS assigns EL Ratings to the following investments:
+For these reasons DBRS's rating approach for loan portfolios is based on the expected loss of the portfolio (EL Ratings).
+DBRS assigns EL Ratings to the following investments (referred to as "loan portfolios" below):

-- Untranched debt or equity instruments whose performance depends predominantly on the credit performance of a loan granular portfolios of loans (residential mortgage loans, loans to small and medium-sized enterprises, commercial real estate loans, etc.); and - Untranched guarantees against losses of granular loan portfolios.
+- Granular portfolios of loans (residential mortgage loans, loans to small- and medium-sized enterprises, commercial real estate loans, etc.); - Untranched debt or equity instruments whose performance depends predominantly on the credit performance of a loan portfolio backing such investments; - Untranched guarantees against losses of granular loan portfolios.